mozilla/ichnaea/docs/api/wifi_keys.rst

     The received signal strength (RSSI) in dBm, typically in the range of -51 to -113.

+signalToNoiseRatio
+    The current signal to noise ratio measured in dB.

 An example of a valid WiFi record is below:

 .. code-block:: javascript